 Things don’t stand still on the web.
 Many companies go broke, and their sites shut down.
 On sites that are up and running, some pages lose relevance in the course of time and go to trash.
 Links pointing to them from other domains become broken.
 The good thing is you can take advantage of this time instability online.

 Find broken links on the top sites in your niche and reach out to their owners, offering your content as an alternative.
-This tactic is beneficial for both of you.
+This tactic is beneficial for both of you, and can be taken care using SEO tools easily.
 You’ll get a backlink, and they will give their readers access to timely and relevant content.

 When analyzing pages with broken links, sort them by URL Rating.
 That way, you’ll start with pages that can provide more SEO value for your site.